Revolution first, elections later: Political institutionalization

-In July 1961, Castro officially merged the 26th of July Movement, the Popular Socialist Party, and a smaller third party, to form one group called the Integrated Revolutionary Organization.
+In July 1961, Castro officially merged the 26th of July Movement, the Popular Socialist Party, and a smaller third party, to form one group called the Integrated Revolutionary Organizations.
 In December 1961, Castro declared that he was personally a Marxist–Leninist.
 In October 1965, the Integrated Revolutionary Organizations was officially renamed the "Cuban Communist Party" and published the membership of its Central Committee.

 Cuba had no constitutional government for 16 years, from 1959 to 1976.
 After this non-constitutional period, the revolutionary government of Cuba sought to institutionalize the revolution by putting a new constitution to a popular vote.
 The Constitution of 1976, modeled after the 1936 Soviet Constitution, was adopted by referendum on 15 February 1976, in which it was approved by 99.02% of voters, in a 98% turnout.

 The constitution established the National Assembly of People's Power as the democratic forum of law-making.
 While members of the body are elected, only one political party is legal (the Communist Party of Cuba), and candidates can only campaign on biographies, without presenting political opinions.

 The first elections after the 1959 revolution took place on 2 November 1976.